microsoft/FluidFramework/packages/dds/README.md

 ## <a name="trailing-ops"></a>Trailing Ops and Compatibility

-When a session ends between summaries, the server saves all ops since the last summary as "Trailing Ops".
+When a session ends between summaries, the most recent ops might not be included in the latest summary.
+These ops are still persisted by the service as "trailing ops".
-When a client loads a DDS from an existing document, first the summary is loaded, then the trailing ops are applied.
+When a DDS is loaded, first the summary is loaded, then the trailing ops are applied.
 Fluid typically has no service that updates summaries by applying these trailing ops to the DDS.
 Thus these trailing ops may remain in documents indefinitely, only being removed if a client opens, edits and re-summarizes the document.
 This means DDSes need to support processing all versions of ops that were ever used (in addition to supporting all past summary formats) to ensure all documents continue to be openable.